SignalK/specification/gitbook-docs/get.md

 See [Request/Response](request_response.md) for more details on request/response in Signal K.

-## Making a Request to Change a Value
+## Making a Request to Get a Value

 To get a value, a GET request should be sent via HTTP or using a Signal K __get__ message.